Auto Bidding Strategies

 When Is An Automated Bidding Strategy Right For You?

-One of the best things about using an auto bidding strategy for your Google Ads is that, while it means to some extent handing over the reigns to Google, we are still able to pick and choose which PPC strategies we want to use where.
+One of the best things about using an auto bidding strategy for your Google Ads is that, while it means to some extent handing over the reins to Google, we are still able to pick and choose which PPC strategies we want to use where.
 We can set automated strategies at the ad group, portfolio or campaign level – depending on your goals and strategy we’re able to use different strategies at different levels for the best success.

 Because bids are set automatically, we don’t need to manually set the bid amounts for individual keywords and ad groups, giving us more time to get more done.
 And because automated bidding uses Google’s (now very sophisticated) machine learning, we’re able to benefit from performance evaluation over time and automatic optimisation based on your specific campaign goal.
 Auto bidding can result in more conversions and more clicks for your ads.